 Not so long ago, the landed costs were just one insignificant line among voluminous general expenses.
 Recently, businesses have been expanding globally.
 Therefore, international sales are growing rapidly.
-Thus, the impact of landed costs is continuously increasing.
+Thus, landed costs impact is continuously increasing.

 Undoubtedly, landed costs require no less attention than other types of expenses.
 They influence the prime cost and sales price.
 Hence, the calculation of landed costs must be accurate, flexible and prompt.
 These factors empower you to make insightful business decisions, choose the right scenarios and stay competitive.